 - Vegetation control easement (RVC)

 - Regulator Temp.
-Field Authorization (RFA) (Temp.
-Field Authorization) (TFA)
+Field Authorization (RTF) (formerly known as Temporary Field Authorization (TFA))

 We engage with communities across Alberta by sharing information about the work that we do, helping people understand how to have their voices heard, and getting feedback on proposed changes to our requirements, to name a few ways.